 introduction

+Decision-making under uncertainty is ubiquituous in daily life (e.g., economics, politics, emotions) – and our responses to uncertainty have enormous consequences on many aspects of our lives.
+For instance, greater intolerance of uncertainty exacerbates maladaptive generalization of avoidance towards highly ambiguous cues (Hunt et al., 2019). [maybe more examples?].
+Indeed, many mood disorders (depression, anxiety) are characterized by negativity biases in attention (Matthews & MacLeod, 2005) or memory (cite), highlighting the importance of understanding the mechanisms underlying decision-making under uncertainty.

-Decision-making under uncertainty is ubiquituous in daily life (e.g., economics, politics, emotions), and a growing body of work has linked appraisals of emotional ambiguity in some social cues (e.g., surprised expressions predict both positive and negative outcomes) to mental health (i.e., depression, anxiety) and well-being (i.e., stress) outcomes.
+A growing body of work has linked individual differences in appraisals of emotional ambiguity (e.g., surprised expressions predict both positive and negative outcomes) to mental health (i.e., depression, Petro, Tottenham, & Neta, 2019; anxiety; Neta et al., 2017) and well-being (i.e., stress; Brown, Raio, & Neta, 2017) outcomes.

-Emotinal ambiguity is frequently studied using facial expressions (surprise) and scenes, but reliance on these ambiguous cues overlooks the inherent ambiguity in language.
+To date, emotional ambiguity has largely been studied using nonverbal cues, such as facial expressions (surprise, morphed faces) and scenes, but there is also inherent ambiguity in another prominent form of communication: language.
+Language is a critical component of emotional experience, and perceptions of emotional ambiguity in verbal cues likely relies on similar mechanisms to the resolution of ambiguous nonverbal cues.

-Ambiguity is a core feature of language, but previous work has failed to capitalize on the dual-valence ambiguity that characterizes some words in the English language (e.g., “break”).
+Indeed, ambiguity is a core feature of language, but previous work has failed to capitalize on the dual-valence ambiguity that characterizes some words in the English language (e.g., “break”).
+Instead, most studies of “ambiguity” in language rely on positive-neutral and negative-neutral ambiguities (e.g., Grey & Matthews, 2000; Halberstadt, Niedenthal, & Kushner, 1995, Nygaard & Lunders, 2002; but see Joorman, Waugh, & Gotlib, 2015), which are unable to assess individual differenes in ambiguity resolution of the same stimuli across the valence dimension.

-Here we tested if appraisals of emotional ambiguity (valence bias) in faces and scenes extends to words by first identifying words with emotional ambiguity and then testing the relationship of appraisals among the different stimuli categories in a new sample.
+One potential benefit to capitalizing on emotional ambiguity in language is the simplicity and uniformity of the stimuli, as perceptions of more complex images (faces) may be affected by both low-level facial features (e.g., mouth or brow positions; Oosterhof & Todorov, 2008) as well as higher-order processes (e.g., stereotypes; Freeman & Johnson, 2016).

+The primary goal of this work is to identify a set of words with dual valence emotional ambiguity (i.e., valid positive and negative meanings).

+The second goal is to determine if responses to the words track responses to faces and scenes – specifically, if the same individuals that tend to perceive surprised faces and ambiguous scenes as positive, also show more positive perceptions of these words.

+We also explore lexical characteristics of the ambiguous and clearly valenced words.

-Methods
+Pilot Methods

 Participants

-Workers on Amazon’s Mchanical Turk (MTurk) were invted to participate in an eligibility screener with the option to earn a bonus if they met the requirements and completed the entire study.
+Workers on Amazon’s Mechanical Turk (MTurk) were invited to participate, in an eligibility screener with the option to earn a bonus if they met the requirements and completed the entire study.
 The Workers clicked a hyperlink that directed them to the study.
 The screener task included demographic questions and one block of word ratings that included 5 instances of the word “negative” and 5 instances of the word “positive” (see Procedure below for full details).
 Workers were invited to complete the entire study if they indicated that they were over 18 years old, had English as their native language, had no history of psychological or neurological disorder, and correctly rated the words “positive” and “negative” as positive or negative with at least 80% accuracy.
 Of the 145 Workers who completed the screener, 119 met the eligibility requirements, and 103 (54.37% female, 45.63% male) chose to complete the entire study.
 The final sample was 3.88% Asian, 5.83% Black, 2.91% Hispanic or Latino, 85.44% White, and 0% Other, with a mean(sd) age of 37.16(10.60).

 Stimuli